lukso-network/LIPs/LIPs/lip-27.md

     ) external returns (address profile);

     /**
-     * @dev Returns the computed token bound profile address for a non-fungible token.
+     * @dev Returns the computed token-bound profile address for a non-fungible token.
      *
-     * @return profile The address of the token bound profile */ function profile( address implementation,
+     * @return profile The address of the token-bound profile.
+     */
+    function profile(
+        address implementation,